torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 The first step is for the guest to connect to the generic Hyper-V VMBus mechanism.
 As part of establishing this connection, the guest and Hyper-V agree on a VMBus protocol version they will use.
-This negotiation allows newer Linux kernels to run on older Hyper-V versions, and vice versa.
+This negotiation allows newer GNU/Linux kernels to run on older Hyper-V versions, and vice versa.

 The guest then tells Hyper-V to "send offers".
 Hyper-V sends an